-A Retreat for Women Touched by Cancer
+A Retreat for Women Dealing with Cancer

 Early registration is encouraged.

-For more information about this program please visit the Courageous Women Website.
+For more information about this program please visit the Courageous Women website.

 Jemi Steele began her meditation practice as a teenager in the 70’s; spent years doing solitary retreats and living in Nepal in the 80’s; and completed a traditional 3-year Buddhist retreat in the 90’s.
 Her overseas experience led her to get an MA in Teaching English as a Second Language, which she taught in elementary schools for almost 20 years.
 She runs a small non-profit, Norbulingka Dog Hospice, to rescue and care for elderly/special needs dogs facing euthanasia in animal shelters.
 She is also a cancer survivor.

 Ann Braden, CYT, E-RYT500, holds certifications in yoga therapy from Loyola Marymount University, Yoga of the Heart and the yoga4cancer program.
 Her light-hearted teaching style combines breath, movement and an invitation to root down, rise up and grow love as you learn to relax deeply, move well and connect with your inner healing resources.
 A 5-year cancer survivor herself, Ann created Lovetree Essentials, an apothecary line of organic skincare that supports inner and outer self-care.